Prometheus-X-association/t-ai-carisma/bb04-overview.md

 ## Input

-### CARISMA
+### CARiSMA

-Carisma's input data is a formal specification of a system integrating AI-specific security constraints.
+Carisma's input data is a formal specification of a system integrating AI-specific properties.
-The recommended standard is extended UML.
+The recommended standard to create a specification is the Unified Modeling Language (UML) with specific extensions (UML profiles).

 ###  LOLA